wireseo/tp/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user’s preferences.
+* stores a `UserLogin` object that represents the user's Source Academy login details.
-* stores the address book data.
+* stores the DATA_CLASS - `Mission`, `Quest`, `Task`, `MasterCheck`, `Consultation` - in the addressbook.
-* exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes unmodifiable `ObservableList<DATA_CLASS>` for each DATA_CLASS that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.